Kai Greene: Technique

 Greene has often discussed the "mind-muscle connection".
-In an article published by Flex as part of his "Top Ten Big Back Principles", he explained, "The mind-muscle connection is the number one factor in training.
+In an article published by Flex, he explained, "The mind-muscle connection is the number one factor in training.
 You develop it over time by posing your muscle, and also by paying close attention to how your muscles feel when you work them.
 Eventually, you get to where your mind can read the feedback your muscles are providing, and your muscles can react to the stimulus your mind is providing.
 Practice posing between sets or anytime.
 And feel your muscles working throughout your sets.
 Eventually, your mind and muscles will speak the same language and communicate back and forth."

 Sponsors and endorsements

 Greene was sponsored by Flex.
 He launched a supplement brand called Dynamik Muscle in 2015, and a training program called The 5P in May 2016.
 The latter is named after the acronym for his motto, "Proper Preparation Prevents Poor Performance".
 He is sponsored by sportswear company Ryderwear, who have released lines of signature clothing and footwear in his name, and he signed a deal with sports supplement and clothing company REDCON1 in 2020.